apache/cordova-docs/docs/en/edge/guide/command-line/index.md

 ## Windows Phone

-The Windows Phone command line tools support creating, building and running new projects.
+The Windows Phone command-line tools support creating, building, and running new projects.
 Commands must be run from a cmd or powershell prompt.

 ### Create a project